Overview

 const recoverySecret = await capsule.claimPregenWallets(userEmail);

-console.log('Wallet claimed successfully.
-Recovery secret:', recoverySecret);
+console.log("Wallet claimed successfully.
+Recovery secret:", recoverySecret);

 Best Practices and Considerations